Team Competition

 Details

-Since the 6th ICMC, the team size has been 5 people.
+Each team consists of five people.
 There will be five activities, and for each activity each team will need to appoint a different member who will act as the marker for another team.
-This change is due to an expected increase in the total number of teams, and the difficulty in obtaining one volunteer marker per team.

 Please note that due to space constraints, we may not be able to accept every team that registers.
-Priority will be given to teams with a higher number of Round Two qualifiers.
+Priority will be given to teams with a higher number of Round Two qualifiers, a higher number of students from underrepresented universities, and teams representing a single university.
 Teams consisting of three or more Round Two qualifiers will be guaranteed entry, although we still encourage you to register even if no members of your team are Round Two qualifiers.

 Eligibility